-[CID 1858]An AP affiliated with an AP MLD shall not include a Neighbor Report element, a Reduced Neighbor Report element or a Multiple BSSID element or another Basic variant Multi-Link element in the Per-STA Profile subelement of the Basic variant Multi-Link element for a reported AP.

-[CID 1858]The Basic variant Multi-Link element when carried in the Neighbor Report element shall not include Link Info field.
+[CID 1858][CID 1858]

 TGbe editor: Please add the following paragraph before the last paragraph in this subclause shown below:

-[CID 1833]
+[CID 1833]A STA affiliated with an MLD shall provide an indication of the presence of fields carried in the Common Info field of the Multi-Link element via the subfields in the Multi-Link Control field.

 TGbe editor: Please moved the following to clause 35.3.2.1 from 35.3.2.2 as the last paragraph with changes as shown below:

-[CID 1859][CID 1034, 2149, 1861, 1833, 2831]
+[CID 1859]A STA affiliated with an MLD may include Link Info field in the Basic variant Multi-link element that it transmits to provide complete or partial information of another STA affiliated with its MLD as defined in 35.3.2.2 (Advertisement of per-link information) .[CID 1034, 2149, 1861, 1833, 2831]

-35.3.2.2 Complete or partial per-STA profile[CID 1859]
+35.3.2.2 Advertisement of complete or partial per-link information[CID 1859]

 TGbe editor: Please move the 1st paragraph of this subclause to clause 35.3.2.1 as shown below:

-[CID 1034, 2149, 1861, 1833, 1859]A STA affiliated with an MLD may provide complete or partial information of another STA of its MLD in the Per-STA Profile subelement of the Basic variant Multi-Link element that it transmits.
-The exact set of elements/fields that constitute partial information is TBD.
+[CID 1034, 2149, 1861, 1833, 1859]

 TGbe editor: Please add the following two paragraphs after the paragraph starting “A reporting STA affiliated with an MLD shall set the Complete Profile subfield…” in this subclause as shown below:

-[CID 1833][CID 1858]
+[CID 1833] The subfields of the STA Control field in the Per-STA Profile subelement corresponding to a reported STA shall provide an indication of the presence of optional fields carried in the STA Info field.

+[CID 1858]An AP affiliated with an AP MLD shall not include a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element or another Basic variant Multi-Link element in the Per-STA Profile subelement of the Multi-Link element for a reported AP.

 TGbe editor: Please add the following paragraphs after the paragraph starting “The complete information of a reported STA …” as shown below: